-This Greek fries recipe is simple yet produces very flavorful and crispy results.
-They are not deep-fried but oven-baked for an hour and a half in a 350°F oven.
-They are cut in thin wedges and get crispy in a hot frier.
+This country fried potatoes recipe is simple yet produces very flavorful and crispy results.
+The potatoes are oven-baked whole for an hour and a half in a 350°F oven.
+After baking, they are cut into irregular pieces and get crispy for a couple of minutes in a hot frier.

-Here is what you need to make these fries
+Here is what you need

 Fresh oregano leaves.
 Other herbs like chopped rosemary leaves, thyme leaves or chopped sage will work just as well.
 If no fresh herbs are available, don’t sweat it, the dry oregano is enough.

 Coarse sea salt.
 The potatoes get seasoned immediately after frying with coarse sea salt.